Abdalkaderdev/three-amigos/README.md

 # Three Amigos Travel Vlog Website

 A modern, responsive travel vlog website built for three adventurous friends: Wala, Raza, and Abd.
 This project showcases their travel experiences through beautiful design, engaging content, and smooth animations.
+Features a futuristic "Link in Bio" page with cosmic design elements.

 ## 🌟 Project Overview

 The Three Amigos website is a comprehensive travel platform featuring:
-- **Six Core Pages**: Home, About, Blog, Shop (Coming Soon), Partners, and Contact
+- **Seven Core Pages**: Home, About, Blog, Shop (Coming Soon), Partners, Contact, and Links
 - **Modern Design**: Clean, responsive layout with premium aesthetics
 - **Smooth Animations**: Powered by Framer Motion for engaging user experience
+- **Futuristic Elements**: Cosmic design for special pages like the Link in Bio
 - **Mobile-First Responsive**: Optimized for all device sizes
 - **SEO Optimized**: Built with Next.js best practices